Kadi Pakoda Recipe – A Tangy Yogurt Based Gravy With Gram Flour Fritters

 When I looked around, I found people attentively listening to every one of those pieces and enjoying all of them.

-It made me realize one thing; that humor is a language that can catch everybody’s attention.
-Even the most inattentive and dis-interested person can be made to listen to you if you know how to express it through humor.
+It made me realize one thing.
+Humor is a language that can catch everybody’s attention.
+Even the most inattentive and disinterested person can be made to listen to you if you know how to express it through humor.

 And when we get a chance to detach ourselves from that bondage, we enjoy real freedom.
 And real freedom is a must if you are to enjoy good humor.